RevenueCat/purchases-android/migrations/v6-MIGRATION.md

 `StoreProduct` can now have multiple free trials and introductory offers.
 There is a `defaultOption` property on `StoreProduct` that will select the offer with the longest free trial period or the cheapest introductory offer.

-If more than that is needed, the free trial, intro offer, and other [SubscriptionOption]s can be found on through `subscriptionOptions`:
+If more control is needed, the free trial, intro offer, and other [SubscriptionOption]s can be found through `subscriptionOptions`:

 ```kotlin
 val basePlan = storeProduct.subscriptionOptions?.basePlan